XTC Reel by Real: Video

 Compilation of promotional videos.

-Also released in Japan under the name Best Hits.
+Also released in 1982 in Japan under the name Best Hits.

 front cover of Japanese Best Hits video collection